If you’ve started looking for a controller for your Christmas lights you may have noticed the many different types of

 Depending on the length of string, total wattage, and your wire’s thickness, you may need to reinject power over any controller’s output that is pushing even 15′!

 As your voltage drops over distance, you will need to consider the additional power supplies needed.
 Remember, if the voltage of the signal drops too far (and this happens around 50′, sometimes sooner, sometimes later), you will have signal issues!

 This is where some hobbyists insert “null pixels” to boost the signal, but I would rather simplify things and just use long-range controllers for most displays.

 Long Range Controllers

-The long-range controllers come with 2 separate circuit boards.
+Long-range controllers come with 2 separate control boards.

 One of the boards is the brains of the operation while the other is a receiver.
 These units can normally extend to 300 feet or even more.

 What’s the Difference?

 The difference between these two types of controllers is the range.
-The stand-alone controllers are more ideal for smaller setups as the range is only 50 feet.
+The short-range controllers are more ideal for smaller setups as the range is only 50 feet.

 When you start to work past that range your voltage and data reach begins to drop off.
 This will force you to find an additional power supply to help extend the range.
-While this is doable it’s just much easier to go with a long-range unit instead.
+While this is doable it’s just much easier to go with a long-range unit instead, and often offers little cost savings with significantly more time invested.